amigavision/amigavision.github.io/_posts/2026-04-23-a500-mini-supported.md

 ## 🎉 The Good News

-But!
-It's not all bad news.
+But, it's not all bad news!
 By installing AmigaVision Mini on your TheA500 Mini, you get:

 * 2,000 of the best Amiga games with no duplicated PAL/NTSC/OCS/AGA versions, available in carefully curated categories.
 * Game manuals for close to 2,000 games are directly available with [QR code links directly in the launcher](https://amiga.vision/2026.04.16).